Sammaye/yii2-audittrail/README.md

 Yii2 edition of the [audittrail extension](https://github.com/Sammaye/audittrail).

+## How to use

+To use this extension you can simply add it to the model's behaviours:

+	use yii\db\ActiveRecord;

+	class Model extends ActiveRecord
+	{
+		public function behaviors()
+		{
+			return [
+				'sammaye\audittrail\LoggableBehaviour'
+			];
+		}
+	}

+You can convert the entered behaviour into a key - value structure to define options for the extension for that model:

+	class Model extends ActiveRecord
+	{
+		public function behaviors()
+		{
+			return [
+				'LoggableBehaviour' => [
+					'class' => 'sammaye\audittrail\LoggableBehaviour',
+					'ignored' => ['some_field'], // This ignores fields from a selection of all fields, not needed with allowed 'allowed' => ['another_field'] // optional, not needed if you use ignore ]
+			];
+		}
+	}

+And that is basically how to setup this extension.

+## Changes

 There are a couple of changes.

 One of them is how to define global parameters for this extension.